 7.8-4 If a lawyer is not indemnified for a client’s errors and omissions claim or to the extent that the indemnity may not fully cover the claim, the lawyer must expeditiously deal with the claim and must not take unfair advantage that would defeat or impair the client’s claim.

+7.8-5 If liability is clear and the insurer or other indemnity is prepared to pay its portion of the claim, a lawyer has a duty to pay the balance (see also Rule 7.1-2).